Lunedor/Vortumna/README.md

 ## 📄 License

-This project is licensed under the MIT License (You'll need to create a LICENSE.md file if you choose MIT or another license).
+This project is licensed under the MITLicense - see the [LICENSE](LICENSE) file for details.

 ---